MicroEJ/docs/DeviceDeveloperGuide/native/javah/javah.rst

 ======================

-MicroEJ Java H tool takes as input one or several Java class files (*.class) from directories and / or JAR files.
+MicroEJ Java H tool takes as input one or several Java class files (\*.class) from directories and / or JAR files.
 It looks for Java native methods declared in these class files, and generates a skeleton(s) of the C file(s).

 .. figure:: images/javah_process.svg
    :alt: MicroEJ Java H Process
    :width: 60.0%
+   :align: center

    MicroEJ Java H Process